ShaotuJia/ROS_Publisher-Subscriber/README.md

 # beginner_tutorials

 ## Overview
-This Week10 assignment adds additional features in last week assignment to familiarize ROS launch file, service, parameter, and logger_level.
-There are two node talker and listener.
-Node talker publishes one topic 'chatter,' two services '/Talker_service' and '/log_level'; receive param Hz from parameter server.
-Node listener publishes param Hz to parameter server and has a client for service '/log_level.'
+This Week11 assignment adds additional features in last week assignment to familiarize tf package, rostest, and rosbag.
+The Talker node to broadcast a tf frame called /talk with parent /world.
+The tf tree has been viewed and saved as PDF.
+Gtest/rostest has been used to test the published tf transform and log_leve service.
+The topic chatter has been recorded using rosbag for 15s.
+And Listener node can receive the message from the rosbag record.
 ## System Requirements
 - Ubunut 16.04
 - GitHub